Plagiarism is the use of another's words and ideas without giving credit and claiming them as your own.

 The title, References, should be centered at the top; do NOT bold, underline, or use quotation marks.

-Author, A. A. (Year of publication).
+Author, A. A. (Year).
 Title of work: Subtitle.
 Location: Publisher.

 Logue, A. W. (2014).
 The psychology of eating and drinking.
 New York, NY: Routledge.